 - Check IoT Device Security Settings: Remember that each device you connect to your network creates another possible vulnerability.
 Whether it’s your printer, refrigerator, smart speaker or smart TV, make sure you check the security settings on each individual device.
 You’re creating a entry through your security wall with each device, so you want to make sure each door is locked.

 - Improve Your Personal Security Habits: Your network security is only as strong as your personal security.
 You think your passwords are amazing?
 Check the strength of your password to find out.
 Not sure what else you need to do to improve your personal security.
-You can use the All Things Secured Start Here page to find out.
+You can download a free online security checklist below that will give you easy next steps.

 Remember that no single piece of software or security strategy will protect you 100% of the time.
 You need to be vigilant about your home network security.